TotalSimplicity/SiO2/README.md

 # Quartz - SiO<sub>2</sub>

-A Rust based project for a OHLCV pipeline.
+A Rust based project for a OHLCV pipeline & a *high frequency*(hence the name) trading classification model.

 ### Features:
 - [x] A TimescaleDB(postgres plugin) for storing and accessing stock data